maryanasilva/26b-fizzbuzz/README.md

 <br>

 ## Step-3
-In this last step I had to build the visual interface for the previous solution, following the design specifications provided.
+In this last step I had to build the visual interface (desktop and mobile) for the previous solution, following the design specifications provided.

 As practice, trial and error, seeking a solution and correcting the error are the best way to learn, **I built a complete app using HTML, CSS, and JS**.